axiom-data-science/axiom-data-science.github.io/_posts/2018-12-17-WebCAT-Workshop-.md

 understanding human use of natural resources and more.
 This unique project is a public-private partnership leveraging the expertise and capabilities of private, nonprofit and public sectors.
 At this workshop, Axiom's Dave Foster presented the role of the Axiom team in the overall project.
-Dave discussed how we retrieve the archival video footage from each station and make it available alongside live camera streams on <a href="https://secoora.org/webcat/>
+Dave discussed how we retrieve the archival video footage from each station and make it available alongside live camera streams on <a href="https://secoora.org/webcat/> here </a> for more information.

 <img src="/axiom-data-science.github.io/assets/images/blog/2018/webCAT.png" class="img-responsive center-block"/>